LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 I'm going to do this regardless, but I'm trying to do this first in Rails.
 I'm testing what others say is true: that Rails is the best way for one person to test ideas fast and then to make them go farther.
 This is the core that originally moved me to choose Rails when I started my "learn to code" journey years ago.

-I'm going to build apps that can thrive after launch and long before IPO.
+I'm going to build apps that can thrive after launch and long before going public.

 Blue Drumlin will make beautiful and useful things with Ruby *and* Rails for real, live, grateful paying customers!

-Growing something that can fill a niche, fulfill me, and give back to the community that made it possible!
+Growing something that can fill a niche, fulfill me and give back to the community that made it possible!